cloud-first-approach/Evolution.Processor/README.md

 # Introduction
 Processor Service

-dapr run --app-port 3000 --app-id processor --app-protocol http --dapr-http-port 3501 --components-path ../../dapr/components -- dotnet run
+dapr run --log-level debug --app-port 3000 --app-id processor --app-protocol http --dapr-http-port 3501 --components-path ../../dapr/components -- dotnet run
 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process